albertwidi/go-project-example/README.md

 }
 ```

-This environment state, sometimes also used for configuration gating.
-When the configuration is gated by the environment state, tt might introduce another problem, because configuration for each environment might have different parameters and value.
+This environment state, sometimes also used for configuration directive.
+When the configuration directive is gated by the environment state, another problem occur, because configuration for each environment might have different variables and value.

 For example, in configuration with spec `project.{environment_name}.config.toml`: